 The Rover

-A 3D-printed mount was designed to mount the Arduino and the line sensor array.
-Once all the electronics were connected, the code to request the data from the Arduino was uploaded to the Rover.
-The snippet below was used to request the data from the Arduino.
-Using the read_sensor function, the Rover could receive incoming data from the Arduino.
+A 3D-printed mount was designed to hold the Arduino and the line sensor array.
+Once all the electronics were connected, code to request data from the Arduino was uploaded to the Rover.
+The snippet below uses the read_sensor function to receive incoming data from the Arduino.

 ADDRESS = 10